Mary Mildred Williams: Legal proceedings

 When Constance Cornwell died in 1825, she willed Williams' maternal grandmother, Prudence, her two children Elizabeth (Williams' mother) and Albert, and "the increase of the females forever" to her daughter Kitty Cornwell's eldest son John Cornwell.
 She specified in her will that the inherited slaves (or their children) could not be sold, and if Cornwell were to try they would be freed.
 Because John Cornwell was not of age at the time of Constance's death, her slaves were to be retained and managed by the executor of her will, Thomas Nelson, until John turned 21 in 1830.

 But Constance's will was disputed by her children, who began a legal battle in 1835.
 While the legal disputes continued for years, Prudence and her children remained in Nelson's possession.
 After Nelson died in 1845, J.C.
 Weedon, his qualified administrator, took possession of Prudence along with her children and grandchildren.
 John Cornwell instituted proceedings to recover the family from Weedon in 1847, as they had been willed to him by Constance.
-The case of Nelson’s Adm’r v.
+The case of Nelson's Adm'r v.
 Cornwell was decided by the Virginia Supreme Court in October 1854.
 It awarded all of the property to John.
 Cornwell was aided by Prudence's husband and Mary's father, Seth Botts, then known as Henry Williams.

-Freedom

-In 1855, at age seven, Williams became free through the efforts of her father, Seth Botts, an escaped slave.
-Botts had settled in Boston in 1850, renamed himself as Henry Williams, and worked for the next four years seeking help from prominent abolitionists to gain his family's freedom.
-Williams, with financial support from his wealthy backers, bought his family's freedom from Cornwell.
-During this process, Henry's daughter, Mary Mildred Williams, came to the attention of abolitionist Senator Charles Sumner.

 Relationship to the abolitionist movement

-On March 1, 1855, a letter from Charles Sumner dated February 19 and addressed ‘Dear Doctor’ was published in the New-York Daily Times (originally published in the Boston Telegraph on February 27) that had accompanied a daguerreotype of Mary Williams.
+On March 1, 1855, a letter from Charles Sumner dated February 19 and addressed 'Dear Doctor' was published in the New-York Daily Times (originally published in the Boston Telegraph on February 27) that had accompanied a daguerreotype of Mary Williams.